What if it goes right?

 You get the drift.

-This anxiety and focus on the negative can apply to any situation where you have to make a ‘big’ decision such as accepting a job offer, getting into a new relationship or moving house.
+This anxiety and focus on the negative can apply to any situation where you have to make a ‘big’ decision, such as accepting a job offer, getting into a new relationship or moving house.

 Decisions can be hard because they are full of unknowns and risks.
-Often, we don’t know what we don’t know and that can be nerve-wracking and hard to accept.
+Often, we don’t know what we don’t know, and that can be nerve-wracking and hard to accept.
 But we can’t know everything.
-Sometimes we have to take a leap of faith or, to put it another way, jump and accept that we might fall…or land gracefully.

 Yes, we have to be practical and realistic with our dreams and ambitions if we want to make them happen, but constantly focusing on the potential negative outcomes doesn’t help.
 In fact, it keeps us trapped, it allows us to procrastinate and gives us permission not to try.

 My go-to question in this scenario is ‘What is the worst that could happen?’
-My friend not surprisingly answered, ‘It could fail!’
+My friend, not surprisingly, answered, ‘It could fail!’
 Yes, it could, but I asked her what she could do to try and ensure it didn’t.
 I asked her what she wanted more, where she is now or where she could be.

 Typically, when I ask, ‘What is the worst that could happen?’ clients start listing everything that could go wrong to demonstrate why they shouldn’t take action, but we then move on through gentle challenges to their thinking with questions like ‘What is the actual impact of that?’ and ‘How else could you look at this?’.

-Through these exploratory conversations, clients can realise that they are telling themselves it will all go wrong because they are afraid.
-They may have limiting beliefs about their ability to succeed, fears they have generated or have taken on board from others, and genuine concerns about the risks but what is interesting when they hear their fears played back to them is that they lose their power.
-Where does that fear come from?
-Is it still true now?
-How does it help you to believe that?
+They may have limiting beliefs about their ability to succeed, fears they have generated or have taken on board from others, and genuine concerns about the risks, but what is interesting when they hear their fears played back to them is that they lose their power.

 Of course, there are no guarantees of success.
-I do not belong to the cheesy, simplistic and perhaps even potentially toxic ‘positivity is everything’ school of thought, but from a purely practical point of view I often wonder –
+I do not belong to the cheesy, simplistic and perhaps even potentially toxic ‘positivity is everything’ school of thought, but from a purely practical point of view, I often wonder –

 How differently could things turn out if we focus on the positive factors of our situation?
+It takes just as much energy to focus on something positive as it does on something negative.

-It takes just as much energy to focus on something positive as it does something negative.
 To move forward, we need a balance of both.

 I know which I would prefer.
 What about you?